zigbee2mqtt/hassio-zigbee2mqtt/README.md

 ----
 ### Issues

-If you find any issues with the addon, please check first the [issue tracker](https://github.com/danielwelch/hassio-zigbee2mqtt/issues).
+If you find any issues with the addon, please check the [issue tracker](https://github.com/danielwelch/hassio-zigbee2mqtt/issues) for similar issues before creating one.
+If your issue is regarding specific devices or, more generally, an issue that arises after zigbee2mqtt has successfully started, it should likely be reported in the [zigbee2mqtt issue tracker](https://github.com/Koenkk/zigbee2mqtt/issues)

 Feel free to create a PR for fixes and enhancements.